List of content you will read in this article:

 Note: The following tutorial is based on Windows Server 2019 but the process is pretty similar for other Windows Server versions.

-Step 1: Press Windows key + R to open the run box.
+Step 1: Press Windows key + R to open the run box on Windows VPS Hosting.

 Step 2: Into the run box, type ServerManager and click OK (or press Enter).